ga-wdi-pvd/pvd-01-source-of-all-truth/homework-policy.md

 - You can track your homework completion rate in [Garnet](http://garnet.wdidc.org).

+- Each assignment will ask you to learn or research something that has explicitly not been covered in class.
+Learning how to learn is fundamental to becoming a successful developer.

 ## Due Dates and Grading

 - You will generally be assigned homework every day.
 Due dates can be found in the [class schedule](https://ga-dc.github.io/wdi12).